Inbox Team Report

 If you don't set custom business hours, calendar hours are used to calculate the First Reply Time for each agent.

 Adjust your date range at the top.
-Use the right panel to filter by Team Members, Profiles and Message Types.
+Use the Filter Menu to filter by Team Members, Profiles and message types replied to.
 You can also view messages from all team members who have at least one reply for the selected reporting period.
 Click View to see replies by a specific team member.

 Understanding the Data